Skip to main content

 Top Destinations in Japan

-Japan takes food more seriously than almost anywhere on Earth.
+Japan takes food more seriously than almost anywhere on Earth, with rice as a staple of Japanese cuisine.
 The country has more Michelin stars than France, and even convenience store food is genuinely excellent.

 japanasiatravel-guideculturecuisinetemples